 I was awarded the M.B.E.
 (Member of the Order of the British Empire) for services to diversity in the legal profession and to young people in the Queen's 91st birthday honours list (June 2017).
 I received my MBE medal from HRH Prince Charles at an investiture ceremony in Buckingham Palace on 7th December 2017.

-I love being a mother and think this is the most important job I will ever have.
+I love being a mother and believe this is the most important role I will ever have.

 I am passionate about the law, business, diversity, healthcare and education.

-Being a lawyer and senior leader is something I really enjoy.
-In my day job, I thrive on seeing my team and colleagues develop and grow.
+I also thrive on seeing my team and colleagues develop and grow.

 Teamwork definitely makes the dream work!